Diffusion Non-Additive Model for Multi-Fidelity Simulations with Tunable Precision: DNA Model for Multi-Fidelity Data

 where $(\theta_{11}, \ldots, \theta_{1d})$ are the \textit{lengthscale} hyperparameters.
 For the kernel $K((t, \mathbf{x}, y), (t', \mathbf{x}', y'))$, we propose the following \textit{nonseparable} formulation:

 where $\theta_t,\theta_y,$ and $(\theta_1,\ldots,\theta_d)$ are the lengthscale parameters.
 This kernel is inspired by nonseparable spatio-temporal models \citep{cressie1999classes,gneiting2002nonseparable,porcu2006nonseparable,rodrigues2010class} and is proven to be a valid positive-definite function by \cite{gneiting2002nonseparable}.
-Additional discussions on alternative nonseparable kernel functions can be found in Section \ref{sec:conclusion}.
 In this context, the input variables are analogous to spatial coordinates, while the tuning parameter serves as a temporal component.

 When $t=t'$, the kernel simplifies to: